MBradbury/slp/README.md

         pip install scipy numpy cython pandas more_itertools shutilwhich psutil pip --upgrade pip install git+git://github.com/MBradbury/python_euclidean2_2d.git --upgrade

+   Note: When installing python_euclidean2_2d you may need to specify the path to the numpy headers.
+   You can execute the following line to get the location of the numpy headers.

+        :::bash
+        python -c "import numpy; print(numpy.get_include())"

+   Installing python_euclidean2_2d then looks something like:

+        :::bash
+        CFLAGS="-I~/.pyenv/versions/2.7.11/lib/python2.7/site-packages/numpy/core/include" pip install git+git://github.com/MBradbury/python_euclidean2_2d.git --upgrade

+        --global-option=built_ext --global-option="-I<path to numpy headers>"

    Make sure to prefix these commands with ```sudo``` if installing for the system python.

 ## Using pyenv (general)